Brock-Denton/yquantum-scramble/README.md

 # yquantum-scramble

-**yquantum-scramble** is an innovative system designed to verify the outputs of quantum random number generators (QRNGs) and maintain a record of the machines that produced these outputs.
+**yquantum-scramble** is an innovative system designed to verify the outputs of quantum random number generators (QRNGs) and maintain a record of the machines that produced these outputs leading to device independence (DI-QRNGs).
 This project aligns with our efforts to contribute to the DoraHacks challenge, focusing on classifying QRNGs by analyzing their output characteristics.

 ## Background